magit/magit.vc/index.md

 ---
 layout: default
-title: Magit!
-A Git Porcelain inside Emacs
+title: A Git Porcelain inside Emacs
-header: A Git Porcelain inside Emacs
 ---

 Magit is an interface to the version control system [Git][git],